 The study authors varied their withdrawal rate from 3% to 10% per year.

 A 3% withdrawal rate is likely to be more successful—you’re spending less money every year and allowing more of your money to remain in your portfolio to (ideally) grow.
 However, a low withdrawal rate also leads to a more restricted retirement lifestyle.

 A 10% withdrawal rate is opulent but more likely to fail.
 An unfortunate side effect of spending more money is that you’ll quickly run out.

 The question, then, is, “How do we find the highest withdrawal rate possible while not running out of money?”

 The real heart of the study—the question being asked and answered—is:

 “If a person retired in Year A, stayed retired for B years, and withdrew C% of their portfolio each year, will they run out of money using a D ratio portfolio of stocks and bonds?”

-Ostensibly, a retirement that is too long, or suffers through a bad market, or that withdraws too much money each year…that retirement could run out of money.
-The study used actual market data from 1926 to 1995 to affect the simulated portfolios.
+Ostensibly, a retirement that is too long, suffers through a bad market, or withdraws too much money each year could run out of money.
+That retirement could fail.

-While there are many interesting outcomes from the Trinity Study, the main result has been nicknamed the “4% Rule.”
-The highlights are the 4% Rule are:
+While there are many valuable outcomes from the Trinity Study, the main result has been nicknamed the “4% Rule.”
+The highlights of the 4% Rule are:

-- If you use a 4% withdrawal in Year 1, and then slowly increase to adjust for inflation…
+- If you use a 4% as Year 1 initial withdrawal, slowly increasing it each year to adjust for inflation… (Study input C)

 The Wade Pfau Updated Trinity Study